j3rk0/j3rk0/README.md

 -  👋 Hi, I’m jerko!
 -  Computer scientist and AI enthusiast.
--  Computational biology Phd researcher at TIGEM research center.
+-  Computational biology Phd student at TIGEM.
 -  Bioinformatician ( more informatician than Bio).
 -  :penguin: Linux and open source supporter
 -  :skull_and_crossbones: Pirate ethics